CodeYourFuture/Module-JavaScript-Fundamentals/.github/pull_request_template.md

 Self checklist

-- [ ] My changes meet the requirements of the task
+- [ ] I have committed my files one by one, on purpose, and for a reason
 - [ ] I have titled my PR with Region | Cohort | FirstName LastName | Sprint | Assignment Title
 - [ ] I have tested my changes
 - [ ] My changes follow the [style guide](https://curriculum.codeyourfuture.io/guides/reviewing/style-guide/)